jidafan/Data-Analyst-Portfolio/README.md

 ## Portfolio Projects

+This section will showcase the various projects I have worked on using a variety of data analytic tools such as Excel, SQL, Tableau, and PowerBI.

 ## **[COVID-19 Analysis and Visualization](https://github.com/jidafan/COVID-19-Analysis-and-Visualization)**

 **Description**: The objective of this project is to analyze COVID-19 data sourced from [Our World in Data](https://ourworldindata.org/covid-cases) on a local and global scale by using SQL to explore and examine the data, and Tableau to create a dashboard to visually present our findings.